statedecoded/definition-scraper/README.md

 ```
 (
 	[copyright] => “Copyright” also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.
+	[program] => “The Program” refers to any copyrightable work licensed under this License.
+Each licensee is addressed as “you”.
+“Licensees” and “recipients” may be individuals or organizations.
 	[modify] => “modify” a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
 The resulting work is called a “modified version” of the earlier work or a work “based on” the earlier work.
 	[modified version] => “modify” a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
 The resulting work is called a “modified version” of the earlier work or a work “based on” the earlier work.
 	[based on] => “modify” a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
 The resulting work is called a “modified version” of the earlier work or a work “based on” the earlier work.